zotoio/github-task-manager/README.md

 |GTM_WORKER_SCRIPTS_CLONE| for docker executors using https://github.com/zotoio/gtm-worker based image - url of git repo to overlay on workspace eg. https://github.com/zotoio/gtm-worker-scripts.git |
 |GTM_WORKER_SCRIPTS_PATH| directory within scripts clone repo to overlay|

-> important: values of env vars prefixed with `GTM_CRYPT_*` must be created via `npm run sls-encrypt [name] [value]`
+> important: values of env vars prefixed with `GTM_CRYPT_*` must be created via `yarn run sls-encrypt [name] [value]`

 ## Configure and deploy
-- run: `npm run sls-deploy` - note that this will create aws re$ources..
+- run: `yarn sls-deploy` - note that this will create aws re$ources..
 - capture the hook url output in console and add to github repo pull request conf
-- run: `npm run sls-logs-hook` or `npm run sls-logs-results` to tail the logs
+- run: `yarn sls-logs-hook` or `yarn sls-logs-results` to tail the logs
 - create a .githubTaskManager.json in your repo per https://github.com/zotoio/github-task-manager/wiki/Creating-a-Task-Configuration
-- start an agent locally using `npm run build && npm start agent` (or use docker/k8s)
+- start an agent locally using `yarn build && yarn start agent` (or use docker/k8s)
 - create a pull request and confirm the hook is being hit and agent processes event

 ## Docker and Kubernetes agents
 You can run the latest image from docker hub: https://hub.docker.com/r/zotoio/github-task-manager
 ```
-npm run docker-hub-run
+yarn docker-hub-run
 ```
 ..or run using the local checkout and tail logs:
 ```
-npm run docker-local-bounce
+yarn docker-local-bounce
 ```
 ..or if you have a k8s cluster and kubectl configured:
 ```
-npm run k8s-apply
+yarn k8s-apply
-npm run k8s-delete
+yarn k8s-delete
 ```
-note that these k8s npm script inject vars from .env into the manifest
+note that these k8s yarn script inject vars from .env into the manifest

 [![k8s](https://storage.googleapis.com/github-bin/agent-k8s.png)]()